 I’ll do a more thorough article in Motorcycle Trader mag soon, but the short version has we had a ball and saw parts of the country that we would never have experienced any other way.
 Our two guides, Long and Hung, were invaluable.
 Long, in particular, is an absolute gem of a companion, who also had the brains to re-organise the itinerary on the run as the situation required it.

-The trip cost about US$110-140 per day, including guides, bikes, fuel and meals – great value.
+The trip costs about US$110-140 per day, including guides, bikes, fuel, and meals – great value.
 Anh, the owner of the business, is well aware that this isn’t the cheapest option out there but says he prefers to do the job properly, rather than scrimp, and his actions back up his word.

 I’ve had a few days to calm down since the adventure and, even with that time for the initial warm glow to wear off, I’d highly recommend the company’s services.